 Cor a 1 is the least likely to cause systemic reactions, and then only with raw cf roast.
+But pretty much everyone tests positive for it, so not v helpful unless it is the only thing that is positive.
+You are usually also positive for rBet v 1/2, the birch pollen antigens.
 Cor a 8/9/14 associated with systemic, although 8 is LTP so may only be local (and likely fruit allergy too) – probably seen more often in Mediterranean populations.
 The others are storage proteins so more likely to cause severe reactions.

-Cor a 9 and 14 seem most useful – >1kU/l and/or >5 respectively give specificity of >90% and sensitivity of 83% in kids for “allergy with objective symptoms” viz more than just a tingle/itch.
+Cor a 9 and 14 seem most useful – >1kU/l and/or >5 respectively give specificity of >90% and sensitivity of 83% in kids for “allergy with objective symptoms” viz more than just a tingle/itch, so more likely to have severe reactions.
 That translates to a negative predictive value of about 93% (PPV not given).
 [Dutch study, JACI 2013;132(2):393]

 German study found Cor a 14 had best AUC (0.89, cf 0.71 for whole hz).
 Level of 0.35 gave 85% sensitivity with 81% specificity.
 PPV doesn’t hit 90% until 47.8 though…